Coin Rarities & Related Topics #193: News and Analysis regarding scarce coins, coin markets, and the coin collecting community ………………………

 In regard to 1863 Quarter Eagles, the current PCGS population data lists nine Proofs, zero “Cameo” Proofs, and six “Deep Cameo” Proofs.
 The NGC census lists zero non-cameo Proofs, four “Cameo” Proofs, including three as “Proof-63 Cameo,” one as “Proof-66 Ultra Cameo” and two as “Proof-67 Ultra Cameo.”
-In Oct.
-2011, the combined PCGS and NGC total of all 1863 Quarter Eagles was twenty-one; this combined total is now twenty-two.
+In October 2011, the combined PCGS and NGC total of all 1863 Quarter Eagles was 21; this combined total is now 22.

 In addition to designation upgrades, coins have been upgraded in regard to numerical grades because of grade-inflation, successful doctoring, mistaken over-grading or accidental under-grading at an earlier time.
 Moreover, the grades of some coins are especially ambiguous.
 Even if the appearance of a coin does not change, there will often be legitimate differences of opinion in terms of its grade.
 Indeed, if a coin is shown to several leading experts at a coin convention during the course of one single day, some grading determinations may be different from others.

-As I said in 2011, the PCGS and NGC total of more than twenty may amount to just nine to twelve different 1863 Quarter Eagles, surely not more than fourteen.
+As I said in 2011, the PCGS and NGC total of more than 20 may amount to just nine to 12 different 1863 Quarter Eagles, surely not more than 14.
 I do not remember ever seeing an 1863 Quarter Eagle in a PCGS ‘Genuine’ holder or in an NGC-NCS ‘Details’ holder.
 In my estimate, I incorporated the likelihood that two very much non-gradable 1863 Quarter Eagles exist.

-After spending a few hours in 2011, and a couple more this week, researching1863 Quarter Eagles, with emphasis upon those that I have personally seen, my hypothesis that no more than fifteen exist remains tentative.
+After spending a few hours in 2011, and a couple more this week, researching 1863 Quarter Eagles with emphasis upon those that I have personally seen, my hypothesis that no more than 15 exist remains tentative.
 I am certainly open to revising it if additional evidence emerges.
-It is impossible for anyone to know for certain how many representatives of a 19th century rarity exist.
-I am certain, though, that there cannot have survived more than twenty-five, genuine 1863 Quarter Eagles.
+It is impossible for anyone to know for certain how many representatives of a 19th-century rarity exist.
+I am certain, though, that there cannot have survived more than 25 genuine 1863 Quarter Eagles.
 Therefore, the 1863 Quarter Eagle is a true Great Rarity.

 Although this issue is a Great Rarity, the 1863 Quarter Eagle certainly has not received much publicity over the past two decades.
 A main reason why 1863 Quarter Eagles are not talked about very often relates to a particular new trend in the culture of coin collecting over the past three decades, regarding the collecting of Proofs.